-- Mild/Moderate Disabilities to teach persons with mild/moderate disabilities.
-See Department of Special Education, School of Education, College of Human Development and Community Service. - Moderate/Severe Disabilities to teach persons with moderate/severe disabilities or who have multiple disabilities.
-See Department of Special Education, School of Education, College of Human Development and Community Service. - 3.
-Early Childhood Special Education to teach infants, toddlers and preschoolers with or at risk for disabilities or developmental delays, ages birth through five years of age and their families.
-See Department of Special Education, School of Education, College of Human Development and Community Service. - Resource Specialist (Certificate of Competency) - to serve as a resource specialist in programs serving special education students, their parents and their regular teachers.
-See Department of Special Education, School of Education, College of Human Development and Community Service. - 5.
-Reading and Language Arts Specialist to teach reading to students of diversified grade and ability levels and to assist all teachers in being better reading teachers.
-See the Reading Department, School of Education, College of Human Development and Community Service.
+Mild/Moderate Disabilities - to teach persons with mild/moderate disabilities.

+- See Department of Special Education, College of Education. - Moderate/Severe Disabilities to teach persons with moderate/severe disabilities or who have multiple disabilities.
+See Department of Special Education, College of Education. - Early Childhood Special Education to teach infants, toddlers and preschoolers with or at risk for disabilities or developmental delays, ages birth through five years of age and their families.
+See Department of Special Education, College of Education. - Resource Specialist (Certificate of Competency) - to serve as a resource specialist in programs serving special education students, their parents and their regular teachers.
+See Department of Special Education, College of Education. - Reading and Language Arts Specialist to teach reading to students of diversified grade and ability levels and to assist all teachers in being better reading teachers.
+See the Reading Department, College of Education.